The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/best-in-slot.md

     description: >-
       * Safe to run

-      * This set should be safe to run, but you may need to add extra piety if you need to
+      * This set should be safe to run, but you may need to add extra Piety.

       * Gives a good Chain and Bio alignment, however downtime will mess this up.